stratosphereips/AIVPN/README.md

 This project was developed by the Stratosphere Laboratory, Artificial Intelligence Centre, Faculty of Electrical Engineering, Czech Technical University in Prague (2020-2021).

 The AI VPN threat detection is provided by the [Stratosphere Linux IPS](https://github.com/stratosphereips/StratosphereLinuxIPS) developed at the Stratosphere Laboratory.

+We would like to specially acknowledge the contributions of the following individuals:

+* Maria Rigaki
+* Joaquin Bogado